- Home

 “The gift of Dharma surpasses all gifts” – Dhammapada (Verse 354)

 We welcome you to sponsor the translation of these precious texts.
 If you would like to sponsor the translation of a text in its entirety, please contact François Lecointre directly.
-If you would like to make a donation of any amount toward the project, please click on the donate button below.
+If you would like to make a general donation of any amount toward our translation projects, please click on the donate button below.
+If you would like to direct your donation to a specific translation project, please indicate the project name in the comments field.
+Thank you!

 English Translations